Want to find out about our sustainability strategy services?

 What is a sustainable company?

 A sustainable company determines its activities, behaviour, products and services through a detailed understanding of the environmental and social context in which it operates.
 As a result it works within understood environmental and social limitations and reflects the demands and requirements of society.
 It also ensures that its impact upon environment and society is either neutral or positive.

 What is a sustainable business strategy?

-Sustainable strategy is the vehicle to support the transformation to a sustainable company from an unsustainable one.
+Sustainable business strategy is the vehicle to support the transformation to a sustainable company from an unsustainable one.
 Such strategy should establish a pathway likely to support and drive the company as a going concern over the long term (at least 2 decades).

 Delivering a strategy requires the following core elements:

 - Recognising the strategic context – understanding the global and local sustainability issues that could impact the organisation.
 Achieving focus on the priority (material) issues that require management.